jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 (4) The Director-General may at any time prepare an amendment to any statement of general policy, and the following provisions shall apply in any such case:
   (a) where the proposed amendment does not materially affect the objectives of the policy or the public interest, the Director-General shall send it to the Conservation Authority or the New Zealand Fish and Game Council, as the case may require, and it shall be dealt with under paragraphs (k) to (m) of subsection (3), which shall apply with any necessary modifications:
   (b) in any other case, the proposed amendment shall be dealt with under paragraphs (a) to (m) of subsection (3), which shall apply with any necessary modifications.
-(5) All statements of general policy approved under this Act before the commencement of this section shall be deemed to have been approved under subsection (3)(m).
+(5) All statements of general policy approved under this Act before the commencement of this section shall be deemed to have been approved under subsection (3)﻿(m).

 ### 17C General policy under more than 1 Act
 (1) The Director-General may from time to time prepare and recommend for approval by the Minister a general statement of policy for any area or areas of land or water, or for any natural or historic resources, managed by the Department for the purposes of the Wildlife Act 1953, the Marine Reserves Act 1971, the Reserves Act 1977, the Wild Animal Control Act 1977, the Marine Mammals Protection Act 1978, or this Act, or any of them.
 (2) Where any part of any such statement of policy is subject to any of the Acts referred to in subsection (1), it may be approved only in accordance with the relevant approval procedures set out in that Act; and the relevant provisions of that Act shall apply accordingly.

 ### 17D Conservation management strategies
-(1) The purpose of a conservation management strategy is to implement general policies and establish objectives for the integrated management of natural and historic resources, including any species, managed by the Department under the Wildlife Act 1953, the Marine Reserves Act 1971, the Reserves Act 1977, the Wild Animal Control Act 1977, the Marine Mammals Protection Act 1978, the National Parks Act 1980 Hauraki Gulf Marine Park Act 2000, or this Act, or any of them, and for recreation, tourism, and other conservation purposes.
+(1) The purpose of a conservation management strategy is to implement general policies and establish objectives for the integrated management of natural and historic resources, including any species, managed by the Department under the Wildlife Act 1953, the Marine Reserves Act 1971, the Reserves Act 1977, the Wild Animal Control Act 1977, the Marine Mammals Protection Act 1978, the National Parks Act 1980, the Hauraki Gulf Marine Park Act 2000, or this Act, or any of them, and for recreation, tourism, and other conservation purposes.
 (2) Within 5 years after the commencement of this section, such conservation management strategies as may be necessary to establish such objectives for all areas managed by the Department shall be prepared by the Director-General for approval by the Conservation Authority in accordance with section 17F.
 (3) Subject to this Act, the Director-General shall determine the boundaries of a conservation management strategy.
 (4) Nothing in any conservation management strategy shall—